TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 8/Deuteronomy 8.17.md

 ---

-and [lest] thou say in thy heart, My power and the might of my hand hath gotten me this wealth.
+and [lest] you say in your heart, "My power and the might of my hand has gotten me this wealth."